Cultural Similarities Between Spain and the US

 7. Open-Minded Youth Culture

-Young people in both Spain and the U.S. are generally progressive, globally minded, and interested in travel, tech, and social causes.
+Young people in both Spain and the US are generally progressive, globally minded, and interested in travel, tech, and social causes.
 Whether it’s through social media or international exchange programs, today’s youth is more connected than ever.

 8. Education as a Gateway to Opportunity